 Please note that the securities you use to make your gift must have been held by you for more than one year to be fully deductible.

 When you donate appreciated securities, you are able to deduct the gift as a charitable donation AND avoid capital gains tax at transfer, though some capital gains taxation may be a part of the income stream.
-This double benefit allows you to leverage a larger donation by using appreciated securities rather than cash to make your gift.
+This dual benefit allows you to leverage a larger donation by using appreciated securities rather than cash to make your gift.
 Here's an example.

 Assumptions: Donor in 33% Income Tax bracket; Capital Gains Tax rate 15%